“A welcoming design hotel with a fun restaurant and bar just off Berlin's answer to the Champs Elysées, well-placed for exploring”

-Certainly a viable option if you're prepared to change en-route - see Seat 61 for more info.
+Increasingly popular with connections from all over Europe, and a viable option from the UK if you're prepared to change en-route - see Seat 61 for more info.

-There's a car park adjacent to the hotel (extra charge), and generally traffic in Berlin flows better than in most British cities, but as a tourist there would be little point in having a car here.
+There's a car park adjacent to the hotel (extra charge), but as a tourist there would be little point in having a car here.
 If you do want to hire one, see our car rental recommendations.

 Detailed directions will be provided when you book through i-escape.